Lachine massacre: Historical accounts

 After this total victory, the unhappy band of prisoners was subjected to all the rage which the cruellest vengeance could inspire in these savages.
 They were taken to the far side of Lake St. Louis by the victorious army, which shouted ninety times while crossing to indicate the number of prisoners or scalps they had taken, saying, we have been tricked, Ononthio, we will trick you as well.
 Once they had landed, they lit fires, planted stakes in the ground, burned five Frenchmen, roasted six children, and grilled some others on the coals and ate them.

 Surviving prisoners of the Lachine massacre reported that 48 of their colleagues were tortured, burned, and eaten shortly after capture.
 Further, many survivors showed evidence of ritual torture and recounted their experiences.
-After the attack, the French colonists retrieved several firearms that English colonists had given to the Iroquois, all of which the Mohawk had left behind during their retreat from the island.
+After the attack, the French colonists retrieved several firearms that English colonists had given to the Haudenosaunee, all of which the Mohawk had left behind during their retreat from the island.
 Evidence of the English arming the Mohawk incited a longstanding hostility towards the colonists of New York as well as demands for revenge among the French.
-Iroquois accounts of the attack have not been recovered, as they were recounted in oral histories.
+Haudenosaunee accounts of the attack have not been recovered, as they were recounted in oral histories.
 French sources reported that only three of the attackers were killed.

-Because all of the written accounts of the attack were by the French victims, their reports of cannibalism and parents forced to throw their children onto burning fires may be exaggerated or apocryphal.
-The Mohawk and the Iroquois have used ritual torture after warfare, sometimes to honour the bravery of enemy warriors, as was then common practice among native tribes.
+Because all of the written accounts of the attack were by the French victims, their reports of cannibalism and parents forced to throw their children onto burning fires may be exaggerated or apocryphal, or in the other hand may be given additional weight and credibility.
+The Mohawk and the Haudenosaunee have used ritual torture after warfare, sometimes to honour the bravery of enemy warriors, as was then common practice among native tribes.